-- Practice staff reviewed the needs of its local population and engaged with the NHS England Area Team and Clinical Commissioning Group to secure improvements to services where these were identified. - Patients said they found it easy to make an appointment with a named GP and there was continuity of care, with urgent appointments available the same day. - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and easy to understand and evidence showed the practice responded quickly to issues raised.
+- Practice staff reviewed the needs of its local population and engaged with the NHS England Area Team and Clinical Commissioning Group to secure improvements to services where these were identified.
+Examples of these were regular ward round visits to the local care homes, medicines management and improving the care of patients with learning disabilities. - Patients said they found it easy to make an appointment with a named GP and there was continuity of care, with urgent appointments available the same day. - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and easy to understand and evidence showed the practice responded quickly to issues raised.
 Learning from complaints was shared with staff and other stakeholders.